 The board meets at least once every quarter.
 The directors are given appropriate and timely information so that they can make well-informed and balanced business decisions as well as planning for the future growth of the company.
-There is currently no existing standing committee of the board.
+Due to the size of the baord, there is currently no existing standing committee of the board.